Processing multiple texts

 )

-We can also iterate over the documents, which also triggers the execution of the operations scheduled in the lazy collection.
+We can also iterate over the documents, which also triggers the execution of the operations scheduled in the stream.

 for doc in docs: